Hacktivism: SiegedSec

 SiegedSec, short for Sieged Security and commonly self-referred to as the "Gay Furry Hackers", is a black-hat criminal hacktivist group that was formed in early 2022, that has committed a number of high-profile cyber attacks, including attacks on NATO, The Idaho National Laboratory, and Real America's Voice.
 On July 10, 2024, the group announced that they would be disbanding after attacking The Heritage Foundation.

 SiegedSec is led by an individual under the alias "vio".
 Short for "Sieged Security", SiegedSec's Telegram channel was created in April 2022, and they commonly refer to themselves as "gay furry hackers".
 On multiple occasions, the group has targeted right-wing movements through breaching data, including The Heritage Foundation, Real America's Voice, and various U.S. states that have pursued legislation against gender-affirming care.

+maia arson crimew

+maia arson crimew, born Tillie Kottmann, is a Swiss hacker and software developer.
+Her most prominent acts of hacktivism are her involvement in the 2021 Verkada hack and her leaking of a version of the United States No Fly List in 2023; while the first was done as part of the group "APT69420 Arson Cats", she acted as a lone agent in the second.
+She was indicted by the United States District Court for the Western District of Washington for her involvement in several major hacks from 2019-2021, excluding the Verkada hack, leading to her and her parents' homes being raided by the Swiss police and her website "git.rip", which hosted images taken from some of the compromised Verkada cameras, being seized by the FBI.

 Related practices

 Culture jamming

 Hacking has been sometimes described as a form of culture jamming, the practice of subverting and criticizing political messages and media culture with the aim of challenging the status quo.
 It is often targeted toward subliminal thought processes taking place in the viewers with the goal of raising awareness as well as causing a paradigm shift.
 Culture jamming takes many forms including billboard hacking, broadcast signal intrusion, ad hoc art performances, simulated legal transgressions, memes, and artivism.

 The term "culture jamming" was coined in 1984 by American musician Donald Joyce of the band Negativland.
 However, some speculation remains as to when the practice of culture jamming began.
 Social researcher Vince Carducci believes culture jamming can be traced back to the 1950s, with European social activist group Situationist International.
 Author and cultural critic Mark Dery believes medieval carnival is the earliest form of culture jamming as a way to subvert the social hierarchy at the time.

 Culture jamming is sometimes confused with acts of vandalism.
 However, unlike culture jamming, the main goal of vandalism is to cause destruction, with any political themes being of lesser importance.
 Artivism usually has the most questionable nature as a form of culture jamming because defacement of property is usually involved.